ReverendBayes/Telecom-Churn-Predictor/README.md

 Built with **real telecom data**, trained with stratified validation, and fully reproducible.
 This repository includes a complete pipeline: feature engineering, model stacking, and evaluation.

-> *For context, the telecom company this was built for was previously relying on a spaCy-based model that achieved only ~40% accuracy.*
+> *For context, Charter Telecom, the company this was built for was previously relying on a spaCy-based model that achieved only ~40% accuracy.*
 ---

 ## What It Does